gallevi10/Projects-in-Java/Max-Min Heap/README.md

   - Prints the user's input numbers for the Max-Min Heap.

 - **`printHeap(MaxMinHeap heap)`**:
-  - Prints the heap's elements in array form.
+  - Prints the heap's elements in array form.<br>
   If the heap is empty, an appropriate message is displayed.

 - **`printSortedArr(MaxMinHeap heap, int sortedArrLen)`**:
   - Prints the sorted numbers in the heap after the `heapSort()` method is called.